snail007/gmc/README.md

 ## Pull Request
 PR is welcomed, but you should keep well code specification, such as : comment, testing, benchmark, example.

-a package must be have the fllowing file:
+A package must be include the fllowing files:

 `xxx` is package name.